-Title: What's wrong with Pfizer funding an art community?
+Title: What's wrong with the idea of Pfizer funding an art community?
 Lacquer on steel.
 NSDM loods (which houses the art community 'Kunststad'), Amsterdam 2018 Temporary graffiti: experimental and creative study.
-Theme: the dual nature of society. a.k.a. community its wishful self image. a.k.a. plausibly (self)denial.
+Theme: the dual human nature.

 1: Pfizer – Medical experimentation by pharmaceutical companies, such as Pfizer, in African countries have lead to fatally injured test subjects (Nigeria.)
 Also, Pfizer settled for the largest criminal fine of any kind ever for fraudulent marketing (2009.)
 2: The NDSM loods with the steel blue doors, is an old industrial complex that houses many struggling and artists in an idealistic art community.
-1+2: Since the colour blue of the steel doors, resembles that of the Pfizer-logo, the dual combination was easily made: What's there to hold agains a fraudulent and dangerous company to sponsor an idealistic art-community?
-The money has to come from somewhere.
-Isn't it already indirectly sponsored by a-moralist investments?
+1+2: The money has to come from somewhere.
+And isn't it already indirectly sponsored by a-moralist investments?

 Title: UNIS helmet.
 Official UN helmet, white paint, IS logo.
 2017

-The closed system of planet earth, an un-equal distribution of goods, results in extreme luxury of one particular group, and in the equally extreme poverty of another.
+The closed system of planet earth, an un-equal distribution of goods, results in extreme luxury of one particular group.
 As a concept, to experience luxury, equals to experience and cause death by intelligence, symbolized by the artist's own blood.

 The artist's blood has been hardened with gelatine and sealed of with resin.
 Nonetheless mould and oxygen have found their way in.
-Unintended, yet un-mistakenly part of the work, the mould seems to symbolise double-role its wish for 'natures’ to restore the balance, without having to act itself.
+Unintended, yet un-mistakenly part of the work.

 An antique corpus has been carefully restored, similar to death sentenced criminals must undergo health checks, before execution is allowed to take place.
 In a rotational casting machine, a modern plastic Jesus was re-born and -quickly after- murdered in advance and exhibited.